vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/enhanced-prompt-(beta).md

 Different structures of Enhanced Prompt will produce different effects.

-* Change the length ratio of the Enhanced Prompt prefix and suffix
+* Change the ratio of the length of the Enhanced Prompt prefix and suffix
-* Swap the positions of specific instructions for the Enhanced Prompt prefix and suffix
+* Swap the position of specific instructions of the Enhanced Prompt prefix and suffix
 * …………………………More ways for you to explore

 <figure><img src="../../.gitbook/assets/用户教育示意图-7.png" alt=""><figcaption></figcaption></figure>

-Advanced creators are encouraged to try various structures and patiently adjust until the ideal state is achieved.
+Advanced creators are encouraged to try various structures and patiently adjust them until the ideal state is achieved.

 Wish you can use the enhanced Prompt to create your ideal robot!